PRESENT: Some of the many projects going on in Tenerife.

 15 murals by some of the top mural painters in the world.
 The Puerto Street Art project began in 2014 as part of the Festival Mueca, with murals painted by 5 artists.
 The second phase took place later in the year during the Festival Periplo, with murals painted by 8 Spanish artists.
 Matías Mata performed all the liaisons with the artists.
 Puerto Street Art was sponsored by Consorcio Urbanístico para la Rehabilitación de Puerto de la Cruz, along with Puerto’s department of Urbanismo y Cultura.
 In 2015, two more murals were added, with plans for more.
 See article.
 To tour Puerto de la Cruz, you can just follow our map, or ask for a brochure in the main information booth at the ground floor of the contemporary art museum (C/ Las Lonjas).

-Festival of Las Eras de El Tablero
+Festival de Las Eras de El Tablero

 The Festival of El Tablero was the first annual festival in Tenerife to incorporate murals: in 2013.
 Most impressively it has been done without a city budget.
 The small budget for the festival gets raised privately each year, with the painters donating their efforts.
 Facebook page.